 These figures are particularly impressive when compared to the guaranteed interest rates available for easy-access savings accounts (≈0.5%) and fixed-rate savings accounts (≈1.5%).

+To give that a little more context, let’s imagine you save £150 every month.
+After 30 years in a 1.5% savings account, you’d end up with roughly £68,000.
 However, investing the same money into a pension for 30 years with a 7% return would leave you sitting on £175,000.
 Even a small difference can have a huge impact over the long term.

 In summary, there’s no way to guarantee a certain return on your pension - as with any investment.
 The secret to getting the best return possible, however, is simple.
+Give yourself time.

 Remember, past performance does not guarantee future returns.